covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

 The MVC pattern, which plays a vital role in modern application programming, assigns objects in an application one of three roles: model, view, or controller:

 - *Model*: Model is your data structure.
-It holds the relationship witin your data.
+It holds the relationship within your data.
 Model objects encapsulate the data specific to an application and define the logic and computation that manipulate and process that data.
 - *View*: A view object is an object in an application that users can see.
 A view object knows how to draw itself and can respond to user actions.
 - *Controller*: A controller object acts as an intermediary between one or more of an application’s view objects and one or more of its model objects.
 In Android, a controller is typically a subclass of Activity, Fragment, or Service.

 ![mvc](https://developer.apple.com/library/ios/documentation/General/Conceptual/DevPedia-CocoaCore/Art/model_view_controller.jpg)

-In Adroid, especially for small-scale apps, it's often not easy to distinguish roles within the MVC pattern.
-But the benefits of MVC is obvious - it seprates the front-end and back-end, and make it easier to reuse your classes.
+In Android, especially for small-scale apps, it's often not easy to distinguish roles within the MVC pattern.
+But the benefits of MVC is obvious - it separates the front-end and back-end, and make it easier to reuse your classes.

 ### Design principles

 On the [official Android website](http://developer.android.com/design/get-started/principles.html) Google lists following principles you need to follow when designing your app, but most of them boils down to common sense.

-- *Enchant me*: 'your app should strive to combine beauty, simplicity and purpose to create a magical experience that is effortless and powerful' (quoted direcitly from Google).
+- *Enchant me*: 'your app should strive to combine beauty, simplicity and purpose to create a magical experience that is effortless and powerful' (quoted directly from Google).
 - *Simplify my life*: make your app easy to navigate, easy to use, easy to understand.
 - *Make me amazing*: provide visual hints and/or default values for your app, break big tasks into smaller steps.

-Google released the new [Material Design](https://www.google.com/design/spec/material-design/introduction.html) with android 5.0 Lollipop, which provides detailed guidlines for visual, motion etc. and covers almost everything one can think of in app design.
+Google released the new [Material Design](https://www.google.com/design/spec/material-design/introduction.html) with android 5.0 Lollipop, which provides detailed guidelines for visual, motion etc. and covers almost everything one can think of in app design.
 Here I list some common requirements that you should try to meet and pitfall s that you should try to avoid in your app.
 Detailed requirements can be found in Material Design documentation.

 - *Animation*: Changes in acceleration or deceleration should be smooth across the duration of an animation.
-- *Style*: Uer system recommended color, icons, meaningful and genuine images.
+- *Style*: Use system recommended color, icons, meaningful and genuine images.
 Use concise and simple languages.
 - *Layout*: Design to suit different devices and screen-sizes.
 Try to avoid slicing up the interface into too many regions like in the following

     ![many regions](https://material-design.storage.googleapis.com/publish/material_v_4/material_ext_publish/0Bx4BSt6jniD7NHNfYW03U28wYnM/layout_structure_regions_guidance4.png)

-- *Components*: Requirements were layed in Material Design for different UI components such as buttons or menus.
+- *Components*: Requirements were laid in Material Design for different UI components such as buttons or menus.
 Some of these requirements are very specific, e.g. button height need to be 36dp in a dialog.
 Some other requirements tend to be more general, e.g the rule that states don't use flat buttons in UIs where they would be difficult to see.
-- *Pattern and Usability*: Material Design has guidelines for different senarios which is referred to as 'patterns'.
+- *Pattern and Usability*: Material Design has guidelines for different scenarios which is referred to as 'patterns'.
 For example, launch screens can be either placeholder UI or branded launch.
-Of course you can implement anything you wish, but I'd go for one of these two for your app.
+Of course, you can implement anything you wish, but I'd go for one of these two for your app.

 The above is a really brief 'abstract' of the Material Design documentation.
 The important things to remember is, if in doubt, check with the official documentation.

 ### Activity lifecycle

 Now we'll start exploring the Activity lifecycle.
 As we know already, in Android each Activity is (normally) associated with a layout xml file.
 Before and after the layout becomes visible/disappear on the screen the system has to create or destroy the Activity object by calling some callback methods such as `onCreate`.
-The whole process i.e. lifecycle of an Activity involes several different stages and callback methods.
+The whole process i.e. lifecycle of an Activity involves several different stages and callback methods.

 Following steps below to create a new project and insert some overriding methods: